 - Fish and wildlife resources will continue to be managed in accordance with policies and regulations prevailing in the area and under the direction of the Temagami Area Supervisor.
-Provincial legislation and policy will dictate management and enforcement objectives for this area. - Management direction will aim to verify species present, ecological function and habitat requirements. - Additional fish and wildlife population and habitat assessments, especially for species at risk, are warranted. - Any fish and wildlife inventory may require a regional gap analysis approach.

-- Inventories, assessments or monitoring programs should follow direction and methods established through MNR's IMAR program and be linked to district sustainability objectives and initiatives or future recreational needs. (see section 6.4) - Hunting and angling will be permitted within this conservation reserve. - Area of Concern (AOC) prescriptions for the protection of fish and wildlife values, developed for forest management purposes, will be used as a guide when considering proposed activities/developments in the conservation reserve.
+Provincial legislation and policy will dictate management and enforcement objectives for this area. - Management direction will aim to verify species present, ecological function and habitat requirements. - Additional fish and wildlife population and habitat assessments, especially for species-at-risk are warranted. - Any fish and wildlife inventory may require a regional gap analysis approach. - Inventories, assessments or monitoring programs should follow direction and methods established through MNR's IMAR program and be linked to district sustainability objectives and initiatives or future recreational needs (see section 6.4). - Moose aquatic areas should be resurveyed to update data. - Hunting and angling will be permitted within this conservation reserve. - First Nation Treaty rights will be respected (see Aboriginal Interests). - Area of Concern (AOC) prescriptions for the protection of fish and wildlife values, developed for forest management purposes, will be used as a guide when considering proposed activities/developments in the conservation reserve. - The rehabilitation of damaged ecosystems will occur whenever possible (maintain bio-diversity).